How to Propose an Event

 Who Can Propose An Event?

-A graduate student who proposes an event must have the approval of the Head Graduate Advisor (and, if the student is ABD, their dissertation chair as well) before they submit their proposal.
+A graduate student who proposes an event must also have the approval of the Head Graduate Advisor (and, if the student is ABD, their dissertation chair as well) before they submit their proposal.
 The HGA (and dissertation chair, if applicable) must agree that the graduate student has the time to organize an event, and that the event will not negatively impact the student’s progress towards degree completion.
 Some graduate students may choose to propose events in order to supplement their research, broaden their professional network, or contribute to their professional development, but event organization is not a requirement of the Ph.D. program.

 How to Propose An Event